 Films on Demand Master Academic Collection* Includes videos from Films for the Humanities and Sciences, Cambridge Educational, Meridian Education, and Shopware.
 Provides unlimited, instant access to programs in Humanities & Social Sciences, Business & Economics, Science & Mathematics, Health & Medicine and Archival Films & Newsreels.
 These videos can be used for classroom teaching, research, presentations and educational multimedia projects as well links from course management systems.
 Check out the Films on Demand research guide for more information.

 FirstSearch Multiple databases providing citations to articles on a variety of subjects.
-Databases include MEDLINE, ERIC, ArticleFirst, and GPO Monthly catalog.
+Databases include MEDLINE, ERIC, ArticleFirst, GPO Monthly catalog, and WorldCat.

 First Research First Research creates up-to-date industry reports covering more than 300 business sectors and highlight industry trends and business issues.
 State profiles (summaries of economic and business issues) are available as well.

 GALE databases Wide variety of specialized databases from GALE.